multivoltage/marilena/README.md

 };
 ```

-1A - if you put `marilena.config.mjs` in a different path folder you have to update scripts:
+1A - if you put `marilena.config.mjs` in a different path folder, or you did not generated a demo with `marilena --create-example` you have to update scripts:

 ```json
 "scripts": {